Dentures – Dallas, TX

 • We Accept Dental Insurance and Medicaid

 Dentures are an excellent solution for people who are missing anywhere from a few to all of their teeth.
-Depending on the number of teeth that you’re missing and where they are located in the mouth, a personalized plan can be created just for you.
-If you have any existing oral health issues, like tooth decay or periodontal disease, these will need to be treated and eliminated ahead of time.
-Excellent oral health is the number one priority of Dr. Liu!
+The team at Ross Avenue Family Dental can create a customized treatment plan just for you based on your unique measurements, the number of teeth you’re missing, and where they are located in the mouth.
+If you have any existing oral health issues like tooth decay or periodontal disease, these will need to be treated and eliminated before the process can begin.

 Types of Dentures